Two years ago this month, the Supreme Court of the United States overturned the Professional and Amateur Sports Protection Act, known as PASPA.

 Mississippi was an early sports betting adopter, launching in August 2018.
 The Mississippi Gaming Commission only allows in-person bets.
 However, the state is expected to launch mobile betting at some point in the future.

-Michigan allows sports betting both in retail and online formats, though the latter is expected to launch sometime next year.
+Michigan sports betting allows both in retail and online formats, though the latter is expected to launch sometime next year.
 Retail sportsbooks opened up in March 2020.

 March 2020 marked Montana’s sports betting launch.
 Montana offers a state-sanctioned online sports betting hub, but it requires bettors to visit a land-based property to place a bet.